 An effective measure to stop terrorists is to cut their sources of revenue and disrupt logistics.
 In order to do this, the European Parliament updated the anti-money laundering directive in 2018.
 It will increase transparency about the people behind companies and address risks linked to virtual currencies and anonymous pre-paid cards.

 Money laundering is a criminal offence in all EU countries, but definitions and sanctions vary.
 The new rules to tackle criminal financing will close those loopholes.

 Criminal activities in Europe are believed to generate about €110 billion every year.
 However, only 1.1% of criminal proceeds are effectively confiscated.
 In October 2018 new rules were agreed to make it easier to freeze and confiscate criminal assets across the EU.

 All these new rules will apply from 2020.

 Reducing access to dangerous weapons

-The EU level is the main forum for cooperation between member states in the fight against terrorism, even though counter-terrorism policies are to a large extent the responsibility of countries.
+The EU level is the main forum for cooperation and coordination among member states in the fight against terrorism even though combatting crime and ensuring security is primarily a national competence.

 MEPs decide together with EU ministers on major EU counter-terrorism laws.
 Traditionally, Parliament watches over respect for fundamental rights and data protection, which is needed especially in a context of a crisis-driven policy and pressure for action.